Sony A6300 Review

 Silent shooting and better bracketing

-In most respects, the Sony A6300's exposure capabilities mirror those of the earlier camera.
+In most respects, the A6300's exposure capabilities mirror those of the earlier camera.
 A couple of points stood out to us on inspecting the new model's specifications, however.
 For one thing, there's now a silent shooting mode, which should make this a much better option for nature photography, weddings, or anything else where shutter noise might startle or distract your subjects.
 There's also a more generous exposure bracketing function.
 Previously, the A6000 limited you to just five frames in a bracketed set, or three frames if your step size was 1EV or greater.
-Now, the Sony A6300 will shoot as many as five frames with a 3EV step size, or nine frames with a step size up to 1EV.
+Now, the A6300 will shoot as many as five frames with a 3EV step size, or nine frames with a step size up to 1EV.

 The A6300 is a much more capable video shooter